MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-about.md

 - [Microsoft Defender for Office 365 plan 1 and plan 2](defender-for-office-365.md)
 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

-If your organization has [Microsoft Defender for Office 365](defender-for-office-365.md), and you have the [necessary permissions](#required-licenses-and-permissions), you have either **Explorer** or **Real-time detections** (formerly *Real-time reports* — [see what's new](#new-features-in-threat-explorer-and-real-time-detections)!).
+If your organization has [Microsoft Defender for Office 365](defender-for-office-365.md), and you have the [necessary permissions](#required-licenses-and-permissions), you have either **Threat Explorer** or **Real-time detections** (formerly *Real-time reports* — [see what's new](#new-features-in-threat-explorer-and-real-time-detections)!).

-Explorer or Real-time detections helps your security operations team investigate and respond to threats efficiently.
+Threat Explorer or Real-time detections helps your security operations team investigate and respond to threats efficiently.
 With this report, you can:

 - [See malware detected by Microsoft 365 security features](#see-malware-detected-in-email-by-technology)
 - [View phishing URL and click verdict data](#view-phishing-url-and-click-verdict-data)
 - [Start an automated investigation and response process from a view in Explorer](#start-automated-investigation-and-response) (Defender for Office 365 Plan 2 only)
 - [Investigate malicious email, and more](#more-ways-to-use-explorer-and-real-time-detections)

-## Improvements to Threat Hunting Experience
+## The Threat Hunting Experience

 ### Introduction of Alert ID for Defender for Office 365 alerts within Explorer/Real-time detections